ibm-cloud-docs/vmwaresolutions/vmonic/faq_kmip.md

 {: #faq-kmip-eos-kp}
 {: faq}

-Support for the Key Protect service as part of the KMIP for VMware will end on 16 July 2026 after which the service will no longer be available.
-Customers must migrate to the native [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) offering, or an alternative key management service of your choice by 16 July 2026.
+Support for the Key Management Interoperability Protocol (KMIP™) for VMware® service will end on 31 December 2026 after which the service will no longer be available.
+Customers must migrate to the native [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) offering, or an alternative key management service of your choice by 31 December 2026.

-This announcement is applicable only to customers who are using the KMIP for VMware support for Key Protect.

-## I am a user of KMIP for VMware support for HPCS.
-What does this announcement mean for me?
-{: #faq-kmip-eos-hpcs}
-{: faq}

-This announcement is applicable only to customers who are using the KMIP for VMware support for Key Protect.
-Customers who are using KMIP for VMware support for Hyper Protect Crypto Services (HPCS) remain unaffected by this announcement.
-The KMIP for VMware support for HPCS continues to function as usual without any impact.

 ## Why is the support for KMIP for VMware ending?
 {: #faq-kmip-eos-reason}
 {: faq}

-The new key provider, [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect), offers various advantages over the KMIP for VMware adapter that supports the existing Key Protect.
+The new key provider, [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect), offers various advantages over the KMIP for VMware.
 The decision to end support was taken due to the following reasons:

 * Reduced risk of failure to recover VMs.
 * Improved performance due to the shorter network distance for calls from KMIP to key provider.